HughP/MLKA/Theory/ReadMe.md

 * MacKenzie, I. Scott.
 1992.
 Fitts' law as a research and design tool in human-computer interaction.
 Human-Computer Interaction 7, 91-139.
 * MacKenzie, I. Scott & Poika Isokoski.
 2008.
 Fitts' Throughput and the Speed-Accuracy Tradeoff.
 Proceedings of the ACM Conference on Human Factors in Computing Systems – CHI 2008, 1633-6.
 New York: ACM.
 * Soukoreff, R. William & I. Scott MacKenzie.
 2009.
 An Informatic Rationale for the Speed-Accuracy Trade-Off.
 Proceedings of the 2009 IEEE International Conference on Systems, Man, and Cybernetics (San Antonio, TX, USA - October 2009), 2890-6.
 Piscataway, NJ, USA: IEEE Press.
-* Fitts, Paul M. 1954.
-The information capacity of the human motor system in controlling the amplitude of movement.
-Journal of Experimental Psychology 47.6: 381-91.
-* Fitts, Paul  M. 1992.
-The Information Capacity of the Human Motor System in Controlling the Amplitude of Movement.
-Journal of Experimental Psychology: General 121.3: 262-9.
 * Soukoreff, R. William & I. Scott MacKenzie.
 2002.
 Using Fitts' Law to Model Key Repeat Time in Text Entry Models.
 Paper presented at Graphics Interface 2002, Calgary, Alberta, Canada, (27-29 May 2002). <Accessed: 16.
 April 2014>. http://www.yorku.ca/mack/gi02-poster.html
 * Toomim, Michael, Travis Kriplean, Claus Pörtner & James A. Landay.
 2011.
 Utility of Human-Computer Interactions: Toward a Science of Preference Measurement.
 CHI 2011.
 ACM.